 A stable erection is a sign of the mental and physical health of a man.
 The term “erectile dysfunction” is commonly used to describe continuous or intermittent inability to achieve and/or maintain an erection sufficient for sexual intercourse.
 The prevalence of erectile dysfunction among men of all ages is from 10 to 20%.

 According to the American andrologists, 52% of men in developed countries aged 40 to 70 years suffer from various forms of erectile dysfunction.
-That’s why I’m happy to announce the new book Hard On Demand by Brad Stevens.
+That’s why I’m happy to announce the guide by Brad Stevens.
 With its help, you make sure to restore your erection and you will enjoy life again.
-Be sure to try, because this sensitive issue requires immediate intervention.
+Be sure to read it, because this sensitive issue requires immediate intervention.
 It may be too late tomorrow!

 With age in the physiology of sexual intercourse, there are certain changes that need to be considered as physiological changes.
 As they grow older men lose their ability to spontaneous erections under the influence of imagination, olfactory stimuli or viewing of exciting pictures.
 Therefore, with age, there is a growing need for direct methods of stimulation of the external genitalia that often do not find understanding from the sexual partner, especially if she is accustomed to a different scenario of sexual acts.

 Despite the physiological changes in healthy men, regardless of age, the ability to conduct sexual intercourse is maintained.
 Age is not a limiting factor for sexual activity, however, it is the main factor leading to the emergence of androgen deficiency and chronic diseases, causing erectile dysfunction.
-Development of such diseases as prostate adenoma and increasing of the chances of chronic prostatitis development are associated with age.
+Development of such diseases as prostate adenoma and increasing chances for chronic prostatitis development are associated with age.

 Data on sexual disorders in prostatitis have changed over the past few decades.
 There is a significant number of messages that prostatitis does not only cause pain and disorders of urination but also leads to various sexual disorders.
 Sexual dysfunction is observed in 52% of male patients with prostatitis.
 It is shown that existing sexual relations deteriorate or are broken (in 67% of patients), and new relationships are formed with difficulty or are not formed at all (33%).